Lifyzer/FoodCMS/README.md

 # FoodCMS™ 😋 (from the maker of Lifyzer™)

-A real "Food CMS" solution and a "Food Search Engine" 💪 to make foodstuffs much more transparent than it has never been before! 🙂
+**FoodCMS™** is a real "Food CMS" solution and a "Food Search Engine" 💪 to make foodstuffs much more transparent than it has never been before! 🙂

 * 🐘 [PHP 7.2](http://php.net/releases/7_2_0.php) or newer
 * 🎻 [Composer](https://getcomposer.org)